Home > About Us > Governance

 Paige Gouldthorpe

-I became a Trustee in 2020, as David Moar one of the founders of the charity is a great friend and inspiration of mine.
+I became a Trustee in 2020, as the late David Moar one of the founders of the charity is a great friend and inspiration of mine.
 Cancer has taken the lives of loved ones close to me and this is the chance to fight back.

 I love meeting the employees and volunteers who make the charity so successful and spread the Board’s gratitude to them for all their hard work.
 I love watching the charity thrive and change people lives and being part of that is such a blessing.